 Each Fund may cross-hedge currencies by entering into transactions to purchase or sell one or more currencies that are expected to increase or decline in value relative to other currencies to which the Fund has or in which the Fund expects to have exposure.
 To reduce the effect of currency fluctuations on the value of existing or anticipated holdings of its securities, each Fund may also engage in proxy hedging.
 Proxy hedging is often used when the currency to which the Fund's holdings are exposed is difficult to hedge generally or difficult to hedge against the dollar.
 Proxy hedging entails entering into a forward contract to sell a currency, the changes in the value of which are generally considered to be linked to a currency or currencies in which some or all of the Fund's securities are or are expected to be denominated, and to buy dollars.
 The amount of the contract would not exceed the market value of the Fund's securities denominated in linked currencies.

 Currency transactions are subject to risks different from other portfolio transactions, as discussed below under "Risk Factors Associated with Derivatives."
-If a Fund enters into a currency hedging transaction, the Fund will comply with the asset segregation requirements described below under "Use of Segregated and Other Special Accounts."

 Futures Contracts